📋 Compliance & Permits Guide

 General Rules

-In Shreveport, roofing permits are generally required when work involves structural changes, material replacement, or significant alterations to the roof system.
-The city follows the International Building Code and International Residential Code, with local amendments.
+In Shreveport, roofing permits are generally required for work that affects the structural integrity of the roof or changes the roofing material type.
+The city follows the International Building Code and International Residential Code, with local amendments for Louisiana's specific weather conditions.

-Permits help ensure roofing work meets wind resistance requirements, fire safety standards, and proper installation practices for our region's weather conditions.
-Both residential and commercial projects typically need permits for substantial work.
+Permits help ensure roofing work meets wind resistance requirements, proper drainage, and fire safety standards.
+Both residential and commercial roofing projects typically need permits when significant work is involved.

 When Permits Are Required

-• Structural repairs to roof framing or trusses
+• Structural repairs - Work involving roof decking, rafters, or trusses

 Common Exemptions